Thiccie-C/Note-Taker/README.md

   ## Description:
   A Brief Description of the project
-  It allows users to create Tasks, view them in a list to the right, click on them to read them, delete them once finished
+  It allows users to create Tasks, view them in a list to the left, click on them to read them, delete them once finished

   ## Installation
   How to Install: